heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

         }

 ```
-This binding of path during run time is used to mount krakendb inside of the kraken2 container.
-It is also possile to have these data inside of the contaier.
-The updating of the datbase can be easy if we use the database outside of the container.
-Otherwise, contaner needs to be modified.
+This runtime path binding is used to mount the krakendb inside the Kraken2 container.
+Alternatively, the database can be stored within the container itself.
+However, updating the database is easier when it is located outside the container; otherwise, the container must be modified to update the database.

 ### Create process templates files (.nf file) for new processes